Global Certification Technical Update

 Effective January 4, 2019

 Ministry of New and Renewable Energy (MNRE) has issued a gazette postponing the mandatory BIS registration of some products.
-The gazette is as below and also can be accessed via PDF here.
+The gazette is as below or you can

 India Notification No. 50/2015-2020 Import Policy under Electronics and IT Goods under Schedule I